-Whether you'd like to conserve animals and plants for future generations, study diverse marine ecosystems or contribute to environmental management and sustainability, Deakin's environment courses offer you a range of exciting choices.
+Whether you'd like to conserve animals and plants for future generations, study diverse marine and freshwater ecosystems or contribute to environmental management and sustainability, Deakin's environment courses offer you a range of exciting choices.

 Bachelor of Environmental Science (Wildlife and Conservation Biology)

 Globalisation, population growth, economic structural adjustments, and climate change are having an impact on regional and rural economies, environments and communities around the world.
 This is cause for major concern, but through targeted analysis and proper planning these changes can be harnessed to create new economic, social and environmental opportunities for regional/rural areas and communities.

 Related study areas

 If you're interested in environment courses, you may also wish to consider our science related study areas including:

 - Biomedical science

 Deakin's environment courses have a strong focus on fieldwork.
 They take you out of the classroom and into the field to give you the opportunity to gain the practical skills that only experience can provide.
 Depending on your course, field activities can include learning how to handle native animals, coastal planning, surveying wildlife populations, conducting sustainability assessments, and studying seals and penguins.

 Deakin's environment programs are supported by a range of facilities including a Geographic Information Systems (GIS) lab, wildlife tracking technology, aquaculture facilities, infrared motion sensing wildlife cameras, and high-tech research labs.
 In marine biology, experience the environment firsthand through state-of-the art equipment, including research vessels and remotely-operated underwater vehicles which beam images from the sea floor.